It’s tough to decide which is right for you: a PC or a Mac. Tap or click here to see which is a better fit.

 The PC move

-Depending on how much you have to move, either plug a USB flash drive or an external hard drive into your old computer.
+Depending on how much you have to move, plug a USB flash drive or an external hard drive into your old computer.
 Move all your files to the external device.
 Take the external device out of the USB port on your old computer.
 Now plug it into your new computer and move the files from the external devices to your new computer.

 Another option is to move everything from your old computer to the cloud through such programs as Microsoft OneDrive, Google Drive, IDrive or Dropbox.